luk036/mywheel-cpp/README.md

 ### Adjust the template to your needs

 - Use this repo [as a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
-- Replace all occurrences of "XNetwork" in the relevant CMakeLists.txt with the name of your project
+- Replace all occurrences of "MyWheel" in the relevant CMakeLists.txt with the name of your project
-  - Capitalization matters here: `XNetwork` means the name of the project, while `xnetwork` is used in file names.
+  - Capitalization matters here: `MyWheel` means the name of the project, while `mywheel` is used in file names.
-  - Remember to rename the `include/xnetwork` directory to use your project's lowercase name and update all relevant `#include`s accordingly.
+  - Remember to rename the `include/mywheel` directory to use your project's lowercase name and update all relevant `#include`s accordingly.
 - Replace the source files with your own
 - For header-only libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
 - Add [your project's codecov token](https://docs.codecov.io/docs/quick-start) to your project's github secrets under `CODECOV_TOKEN`